Discontinuous transition in 2D Potts: I. Order-Disorder Interface convergence: Random Walk picture in the ATRC

 We start this section by introducing the objects necessary to the development of the ``Ornstein-Zernike theory'' (renewal picture of connection probabilities).
 We follow the general strategy used in~\cite{CamIof02, CamIofVel03, CamIofVel08, OttVel18, AouOttVel24}, most results will be imported when their proof is a repetition of existing arguments.
 To keep notations readable, we will use the following short-hand throughout this section:

 where~$\atrc_{J,U}$ is the unique infinite-volume measure for the~$\atrc$ model (recall Proposition~\ref{prop:atrc01_relax}).
 The theorems that will be used in other sections will be stated with the notation matching the rest of the paper.
-Moreover, again to lighten notations, We will denote \(\calC_0\) the cluster of \(0\) in \(\omega_{\tau}\).
+Moreover, again to lighten notations,